RealKeyboardWarrior/realkeyboardwarrior.github.io/_posts/2021-10-06-pwning-bitcoind-to-rce.markdown

 ---
 layout: post
-title:  "Pwning Bitcoind RPC To Remote Code Execution"
+title:  "Pwning Bitcoind RPC To RCE"
 date:   2013-11-10 10:18:00
 categories: Security
 ---

-Exposing a the bitcoind rpc has always been a bad idea, but I suppose it doesn't hurt to add another reason to it!
-We discovered that the usage of bitcoind's `getnewaddress` and `dumpwallet` can be abused to create a reverse shell connection to an attackers machine, essentially elevating our limited access to `bitcoind` to a full complete "SSH" shell.
-While it's unlikely to find exposed bitcoind servers, this technique can be useful to perform lateral movements within a compromised environment.
+Exposing the bitcoind rpc has always been a bad idea, but let's make it worse!
+We discovered that the usage of bitcoind's `getnewaddress` and `dumpwallet` can be abused to gain remote code execution, essentially elevating our limited access from `bitcoind` to a full complete "SSH" shell allowing us to execute arbitrary commands.

+## Introduction
+This potential security vulnerability has been reported to the bitcoin core team but there does not seem to be enough interest in patching this, so the least I can do is atleast raise the awareness that the bitcoind rpc exposes dangerous functions.

+The impact is severely limited because:
+* attackers require authenticated access to `bitcoind´
+* `bitcoind` only binds to localhost by default
+* triggering code execution is not straightforward

+This technique can mainly be used to perform lateral movements within an already compromised environment.

 ## Nearly arbitrary write access through dumpwallet
 We can leverage the `dumpwallet` command to write a file to an absolute path.